AvolitesLtd/TitanManual/website/versioned_docs/version-13.0/titan-net/tnp-slave-mode.md

 Touch the "Save Settings" button to store your changes.

-For **Node Settings** you can change the legend of the device and the line colour.
+For <strong>Node Settings</strong> you can change the legend of the device and the line colour.
 This is shown on the top line of the device and on all TitanNet pages on connected devices.
 It helps you identify the device when you use the TitanNet overview on the console.